OpenVision 3: A Family of Unified Visual Encoder for Both Understanding and Generation: Experiments

 \subsection{Understanding performance}

-To evaluate the semantic representation capability of~\Model, we integrate it into the LLaVA-1.5 framework and conduct training following its standard training configurations.
+To evaluate the semantic representation capability of~\Model, we integrate it into the LLaVA-1.5 and LLaVA-NeXT framework and conduct training following their standard training configurations.
 Due to the fixed downsample size of VAE, we keep the same encoded token numbers with OpenAI CLIP for fair comparison.
-In~\cref{Tab:understanding}, we compare our tokenizer with CLIP and present the results on multiple multimodal benchmarks, including MME~\cite{mme}, ScienceQA~\cite{scienceqa}, SeedBench~\cite{seedbench}, GQA~\cite{gqa}~and POPE~\cite{pope}.
-According to the table, \Model~can match or exceed the understanding performance of CLIP on general multimodal tasks.
-For example, our tokenizer consistantly surpasses CLIP on SeedBench (62.4~\vs~62.2 and 66.0~\vs~65.4) and POPE (83.7~\vs~82.9 and 85.3~\vs~84.7).
-It can be observed that our unified tokenizer is comparable to the understanding-oriented CLIP in terms of semantic comprehension, and even demonstrates a clear advantage in certain aspects.
+In~\cref{Tab:understanding}~and~\cref{Tab:und_next}, we compare our tokenizer with CLIP and present the results on multiple multimodal benchmarks, including MME~\cite{mme}, ScienceQA~\cite{scienceqa}, SeedBench~\cite{seedbench}, GQA~\cite{gqa}~and POPE~\cite{pope}.
+According to the tables,~\Model~can match or exceed the understanding performance of CLIP on different model sizes (Base and Large).
+For example, our tokenizer consistently surpasses CLIP on SeedBench (63.1~\vs~62.2 and 65.8~\vs~65.4) and POPE (83.7~\vs~82.9 and 85.2~\vs~84.7) under LLaVA-1.5 framework.
+In the stronger LLaVA-NeXT setting,~\Model~maintains its performance advantage over CLIP.
+For instance, we present pronounced performance gap over the CLIP baseline on SeedBench (63.3~\vs~61.2 and 68.6~\vs~61.8) and GQA (59.2~\vs~58.1 and 62.0~\vs~59.4), exhibiting its exceptional robustness.

+The results strongly demonstrate that our unified tokenizer is comparable to the understanding-oriented tokenizer CLIP in terms of semantic comprehension, and even displays a clear advantage in certain aspects.